HeoTaksung/Resume/README.md

   * Deep learning based prediction of prognosis in nonmetastatic clear cell renal cell carcinoma
     > - Scientific Reports (SCIE) (2020) (Accepted for publication)

-  * Sentence Similarity Evaluation using Sent2Vec and Siamese Neural Network with Parallel Structure
-    > - Journal of Intelligent and Fuzzy Systems (SCIE) (2019) (Accepted for publication)

   * Global and Local Information Adjustment for Semantic Similarity Evaluation
     > - Applied Sciences (SCIE) (2020) (Submission)